Who to contact

 4. What specialist services and expertise can be accessed by the setting?

-with the local authority, health and social care services.
+We work in partnership with the local authority, health and social care services.

 5. How accessible is the setting?